infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Lifecycle/Aftercare.md

   - 23% CLs did not have any caregiving support available during illnesses.
   - 13% CLs did not have adequate funds for health care
   - A greater proportion of male CLs (12% more than female CLs) had an unsatisfactory Health Index score than females

+## HEALTH PROMOTING PRACTICES
+- regular health checkups and benefits under national health mission
+- linkages with professional doctors/hospitals which the young person&#39;s can access on his/her own in case of the need
+- Mental health care and planning to assess the young persons reality should be mandatory and conducted by mental health experts
+- Counselling facilities must be available to all young persons and especially for those with behavioural, conduct and mental disorders